openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Decision Maker's Checklist (DMC)
 --------------------------------

-In order to help ADR authors ensure they get advice from the proper set of stakeholders, we will create a checklist of possible groups/individuals to choose from.
+In order to help decision makers ensure they get advice from the proper set of stakeholders, we will create a checklist of possible groups/individuals to choose from.
 It's the responsibility of the author to ensure the relevant people are aware of the ADR and are given the opportunity to provide feedback.

-The DMC is a document that a decision authors can review to ensure they're seeking advice from the proper stakeholders and subject matter experts when authoring an ADR.
+The DMC is a document that decision makers can review to ensure they're seeking advice from the proper stakeholders and subject matter experts when authoring an ADR.
 It's that individual's responsibility to select all those stakeholders and experts (which may be individuals or groups) that are impacted by their decision based on their understanding of the scope.
 Other individuals or groups may be added later as the scope and impact is better understood.

 GitHub Teams
 ^^^^^^^^^^^^